 dig, support for parsing the record data is present).

-In order to test the development of our CAA implementation, at DNSimple we developed a simple utility called
+To test the development of our CAA implementation, we developed a simple utility called

 dnscaa.
 It’s a Go package that allows you to fetch CAA records, and it comes with a handy CLI.

 $ digcaa google.com 1 records found google.com.
 86399 IN CAA 0 issue "symantec.com"